rk1809/OTS/README.md

 Database Authorization

-For Access to Database, if user needs external access to database, separate db-

-users have been created.
+For Access to Database, if user needs external access to database, separate db-users have been created.
-They have been granted access to only those tables that he/she is supposed to
+They have been granted access to only those tables that he/she is supposed to access.

-access.

-Admin - This database user has complete access to all functionalities on all
+Admin - This database user has complete access to all functionalities on all tables.

-tables.

 oil_price loader - This database user has restricted access.